 - Net Profit versus Target

-In this financial dashboard example, we’ve created three sections for the key performance indicators.
-Just place your monthly results.
+We’ve created three sections for the KPIs in this financial dashboard example.
+First, place your monthly results.

 As you see, we’ve applied simple calculations.
-Use nested IF function (combined with IFERROR function) to identify and show the results of the selected month.
+Next, use the nested IF function (combined with the IFERROR function) to identify and show the results of the selected month.

 Let us see the calculation sheet.
-As we know, conditional formatting playing a key role when you want to show the target vs. actual performance.
+As we know, conditional formatting is key when showing the target vs. actual performance.
 We’ll use standard color codes for the positive and negative variance.

-If you want to visualize the monthly / yearly performance we recommend using these chart types below:
+If you want to visualize the monthly/yearly performance, we recommend using the chart types below:

 Download the template and play with our modern dashboards.